How Fronterio covers every EU AI Act deployer obligation

 - Agents matching prohibited practices are blocked from registration with penalty warning (€35M / 7%)

-- Clear distinction between prohibited (Art 5) and high-risk (Annex III) — biometrics correctly routed
+- Clear distinction between prohibited (Art 5) and high-risk (Annex III), with biometrics correctly routed

 Risk Classification